Is Life Line Screening Covered By Insurance?

 If your insurance plan does not cover Life Line Screening or if you don’t have insurance, there are alternative options to consider:

-1. Out-of-Pocket Payment: You can choose to pay for Life Line Screening out of pocket.
+1. Out-of-Pocket Payment: You can pay for Life Line Screening out of pocket.
 The cost of the screenings may vary depending on the specific tests and packages you choose.

 2. Health Savings Account (HSA) or Flexible Spending Account (FSA): If you have an HSA or FSA, you may be able to use these funds to cover the cost of Life Line Screening.
 These accounts allow you to set aside pre-tax dollars for qualified medical expenses.